bootstraponline/jitpack-android-monorepo/readme.md

 - artifactId = repo
 - version = commit hash

-In a mono repo, that format is expaneed to:
+In a mono repo, that format is expaneded to:

 `user:repo:module:version`